online doctor logo

 Herpes esophagitis leads to:

-• damage to the lining of the oesophagus
+• damage to the lining of the esophagus

 • painful or difficult swallowing